ctools/ctools/doc/source/user_manual/getting_started/python.rst

     Number of iterations ......: 2
     Lambda ....................: 1e-05

-Apparently, the fit converged after fitting 4 parameters in 3 iterations.
+Apparently, the fit converged after 2 iterations.
+Out of 10 parameters in the model 4 have been fitted (the others were kept fixed).
-To inspect the fit results you may print the model container that is a member of the observation container:
+To inspect the fit results you can print the model container that is a member of the observation container:

 .. code-block:: python